Haryana to roll out pilot initiative for online paperless deed registration

 Misra stated that this initiative aims to reduce public interface or physical appearance.

-Earlier, the paper scrutiny took place on the day of appointment causing a 30 per cent failure in the deed registration either due to objections or lack of documents.
+Earlier, the paper scrutiny took place on the day of appointment causing a 30% failure in the deed registration either due to objections or lack of documents.
 Now, with this template-based application module, the application is pushed for verification to the concerned tehsil office.

 After receiving approval on the same portal, the applicant can complete the payment process and book an appointment slot.